DISARMING CHRISTIANS

 Work arounds discovered by LLMs on the dilemmas of logic discussed in this essay are likely to emerge.

-Will Truth become whatever AGI says it is?
+Will Truth become whatever AGI says?

 Click links to learn more.